Jennifer Shivey, MA, LPC, RPT-S

-I am a Registered Play Therapist Supervisor (RPT-S) as well as an Accredited Clinical Supervisor (ACS).
+Our Clinical Director, Jen, is a Registered Play Therapy Supervisor (RPT-S) as well as an Accredited Clinical Supervisor (ACS).
 This means she has completed additional coursework and experiential work specific to supervision.
-If you are considering obtaining an RPT credential, it is important to know that starting in 2020, The Association for Play Therapy will require that all of your Play Therapy hours to be supervised under an RPT-S. Jen is able to supervise both play and non-play therapy related hours at the same time).
-I am also an Accredited Clinical Supervisor (ACS), having completed additional coursework and experiential work specific to supervision.
-While this is not required in Colorado, I take my role as a supervisor very seriously and want to be able to offer the very best of services to all of my supervisees.
-When considering who you want to have a supervisor, it is important to look at their practice specialties, level of education and training, theoretical orientation(s) and simply their personality to make sure they are the best fit for you.
-This is a relationship that will be ongoing for quite a while in most cases, so you do want to have someone you feel comfortable being very honest with.
-Please see below for an explanation of the different supervisory/consultation options that I offer.
+If you are considering obtaining an RPT credential, it is important to know that starting in 2020, The Association for Play Therapy will require all of your Play Therapy hours to be supervised under an RPT-S. Jen is able to supervise both play and non-play therapy hours in conjunction.
+When considering who you want to have as a supervisor, it is important to look at their practice specialties, level of education and training, theoretical orientation(s) and simply their personality to make sure they are the best fit for you.
+This is a relationship that will be ongoing for quite a while in most cases, so you want to have someone you feel comfortable being very honest with.
+Please see below for an explanation of the different supervisory/consultation options that we offer.

-I offer individual supervision for therapists on a limited basis.
-My rate for supervision is $120/50 minutes.
-This is lower than my regular session fees because while supervision is an investment in yourself and your work as a therapist, I understand that because it is a requirement for licensure it can also be a financial stressor when you are just beginning your journey as a therapist.
-I've been there!
-Please contact me to discuss what you are looking for and to determine if we may be a good fit.
+Jen offers individual supervision for therapists on a limited basis.
+The rate for supervision is $120/50 minutes.
+This is lower than the regular session fees because while supervision is an investment in yourself and your work as a therapist, we understand that because it is a requirement for licensure it can also be a financial stressor when you are just beginning your journey as a therapist.
+We’ve been there!
+Please contact us to discuss what you are looking for and to determine if we may be a good fit.

 LPC Clinical Consultation or Supervision Groups